Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 neonctl branches create --name dev/developer_name

-4. Get the connection string:
+4. Get the connection string for the Neon database branch:

 neonctl connection-string dev/developer_name